hello-robot/stretch_ros2/stretch_moveit_config/movegroup_demo.md

 4. Stretch doesn't like sitting in a corner fretting about the future.
 It is the future.
 Stretch wants to explore and in style.
 What  better way to do it than by rolling around?
 Press Next and you'll see.
 That's the mobile_base planning group.

 5. All that exploring does get tiring and sometimes Stretch just wants to relax and dream about its next adventure.
-Stretch prefers to relax with its arm down, lest someone trips over it and breaks its peaceful slumber.
+Stretch prefers to relax with its arm down, lest someone trips over it and disturb Stretch's peaceful slumber.
 Press Next to see the mobile_base_arm planning group.

 6. Did someone say adventure?
 How about dodging some pesky obstacles?
 They're everywhere, but they don't bother Stretch a lot.
 It can go around them.
 Nothing stops Stretch!
 You know what to do.

 7. Stretch is smart, you don't need to tell it which joint goes where.
 Just say what you want done and it does it.
 How about planning a pose goal to see it in action?
 Press Next.

 8. To wrap it up, the final act!
 This one is a surprise that's only a click away.
 Go on, do it!
-Press the next button in the bottom left pane of the RViz window to begin the demo and plan the stow pose.
-Now press it again to visualize and execute the planned trajectory defined in the node.
-(This step executes base movement.
-(Ensure you have enough room around the robot before running the script)

 ![StowEdited](https://user-images.githubusercontent.com/97639181/166838248-cbfd537b-973e-4fb4-b60c-b5b3c111e02d.gif)